AngelKusik/SimonGame/README.md

 # SimonGame
-A cool Simon Game implementing JavaScript and JQuery :)
+A cool Simon Game version implementing JavaScript and JQuery :)